 Global deals, local connections

-Solbakken has done deals in most countries around Europe, most recently moving Bodø -Glimt striker Botheim to FC Krasnodar in the Russian Premier League in a deal that started on TransferRoom.
+Solbakken has done deals in most countries around Europe, including a move for Bodø -Glimt striker Botheim to FC Krasnodar in the Russian Premier League in a deal that started on TransferRoom.

 Doing business in multiple jurisdictions is complex.